stanislaw/SoftwareDesignHeuristics/README.md

 - Autumn is too boring for spring people who value creativity and individual contribution over hierarchies and defined processes.
 - For Autumn people, the Spring is too chaotic and unstructured.
-Working a Spring company is inherently unsafe: the younger the company, the less guarantees it can provide to its employees.
+Working for a Spring company is inherently unsafe: the younger the company, the less guarantees it can provide to its employees.
-- This may not be optimal for a company to have too many people who represent an incompatible season.
+- It may not be optimal for a company to have too many people who represent an incompatible season.
 It can be damaging for a person to get stuck working at a company that does not match their season type.
 In such cases, a person who found a matching season can be compared to a fish that found its water.